MicrosoftDocs/windows-powershell-docs/docset/windows/remotedesktop/New-RDVirtualDesktopCollection.md

 ```

 ### -VirtualDesktopTemplateStoragePath
-Specifies the path where the template for the virtual desktop collection is stored.
+Specifies the path where the parent disk for virtual machines in the collection is stored.

 ```yaml
 Type: String